homersoft/Mobilium/MobiliumDriver/README.md

 make init
 ```

-## Test
-Currently there are no tests available for MobiliumDriver.

 ## Run
 MobiliumDriver should be started by MobiliumServer.
 If you want to start it manually, run command below:
 ```